Artifical Intelligence Solutions

 Since 2012 he is one of the executive leads of the CoE Software Engineering and together with his colleagues he creates new methods to current challenges of software engineering.

-Sebastian Hetzel (Senior Consultant)
+Sebastian Hetzel (Principle Consultant)

 Sebastian Hetzel has finished his study at the University of Technology Dresden as well as the University of Southern Queensland Toowoomba, Australia by reaching the Diploma in Business and Engineering.
 The core subjects of his study were Electrical Engineering, Automotive Engineering and International Project Management.